Shaylin-UCT/DEEPPC/README.md

 We include two core files: [InceptionTL.py](./MedFID/InceptionTL.py) and [FineTuning.py](./MedFID/FineTuning.py):\
 InceptionTL.py transforms InceptionV3 into the model specified in our paper and trains the new layers while keeping the pre-trained (on ImageNet)base model frozen.
 FineTuning.py also does this but then proceeds to fine-tune the model.
 The number of epochs of each operation should be specified in the respective scripts.

+To generate a MedFID score run the [FIDTests.py](./MedFID/FIDTests.py) script.
+This requires that the images be split into folders as one MedFID score is provided for the entire folder.
+Specify the folders in the *folders* array.
+Ideally, the folders should be subclasses of a common folder, specified as part of the *image_folder* variable.
+The *src_folder* is the folder of source images.
+For a fair comparison, the source folder should be a copy of original images but with an equal number of items as the generated imagery being measured.
+The outputs are written into a CSV file for ease of analysis.

+The [FIDConfirmation.py](./MedFID/FIDConfirmation.py) script can be used to generate the augmentations and generate the FID scores to reproduce the validation of MedFID.
+Note that this requires the model to be fine tuned with the [FineTuning.py](./MedFID/FineTuning.py) script.
+Alternatively, change the path to the desired trained Inception V3 model in line 15 of [FeatureExtraction.py](./MedFID/FeatureExtraction.py)

 ## Data_to_PyDataset.py
 The [Data_to_PyDataset.py](./Data_to_PyDataset.py) is responsible for converting a folder of images into a dataset usable by PyTorch by extending the built-in Dataset class.
 The main method is included as a test case.
 Instantiating the class requires 2 parameters: the image size and the *element*.
 The element is the class as defined above.
 It will return an instance of *torch.utils.data.Dataset*.
 The main method includes a test case that will print "DATALOADER IS CORRECT" if the code is set up correctly as well as an example of an image from the dataset.